ThreatNG Security

 BEC (Business Email Compromise)

 "Business Email Compromise" (BEC) refers to security and cybersecurity.
 BEC is a cyberattack in which criminals utilize social engineering methods to get into company email accounts and pose as partners or workers to trick, mislead, or steal money from an organization.
-BEC attacks are usually very sophisticated and cause the targeted organization significant financial losses.
+BEC attacks are usually very sophisticated and cause significant financial losses for the targeted organization.

 Here are some common characteristics and methods associated with Business Email Compromise: